Cotton from Bangladesh Tariff: 10% (2026)

 Among US trading partners for cotton, Bangladesh plays a notable role, with approximately $9B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of cotton from Bangladesh are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of cotton from Bangladesh are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Cotton (HTS Chapter 52) carry an average MFN duty rate of 7.5% in addition to the Section 122 tariff.
+Cotton (HTS Chapter 52) carry an average MFN duty rate of 7.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Bangladesh.

 Key products in HTS Chapter 52 imported from Bangladesh include Raw cotton, Cotton yarn, Cotton woven fabrics, Denim fabric, Cotton waste, and Sewing thread of cotton.